Hakko FX-888D Digital Soldering Station vs Uni-T UT139C True-RMS Multimeter

 Which is better, the Hakko FX-888D Digital Soldering Station or the Uni-T UT139C True-RMS Multimeter?

 It depends on your use case.
-Hakko FX-888D Digital Soldering Station (Hakko, $109): The FX-888D is the benchmark every other hobbyist station gets compared to.
+Hakko FX-888D Digital Soldering Station (Hakko, Out of stock): The FX-888D is the benchmark every other hobbyist station gets compared to.
 Temperature stability, build quality, and tip availability are unmatched at this price.
 If you solder PCBs regularly and want a tool that will last a decade, this is it.
-Uni-T UT139C True-RMS Multimeter (Uni-T, $49): The UT139C punches well above its $50 price.
+Uni-T UT139C True-RMS Multimeter (Uni-T, Offer unconfirmed): The UT139C punches well above its $50 price.
 True-RMS, auto-ranging, and CAT III rating make it a legitimate bench multimeter.
 For hobbyists and repair techs who need accurate readings without Fluke prices, this is the recommendation.

 How much does the Hakko FX-888D Digital Soldering Station cost vs the Uni-T UT139C True-RMS Multimeter?